|

 Just some quick thoughts on your three questions.

-Then I think we also interview candidates with panels of experts, child
+Then I think we also interview candidates with panels of experts, Child and Youth Care workers who have demonstrated over a period of time the ability

-ability and capacity to relate.
-Personally in my experience as a
+and capacity to relate.
+Personally in my experience as a supervisor I found

 While on the job we develop mentoring and supervisory relationships with

-their ability to relate--there are any number of evaluations processes
+ability to relate--there are any number of evaluations processes to

-in many forums, including the Journal of Child and Youth Care,
+many forums, including the Journal of Child and Youth Care, and the Child

-upon with volumes of materials and experiences--thanks for outlining the
+with volumes of materials and experiences – thanks for outlining the

 previous discussion.